Experimental musical instrument

 An experimental musical instrument (or custom-made instrument) is a musical instrument that modifies or extends an existing instrument or class of instruments, or defines or creates a new class of instrument.
-Some are created through simple modifications, such as cracked drum cymbals or metal objects inserted between piano strings in a prepared piano.
+Some are created through simple modifications, such as cracked cymbals or metal objects inserted between piano strings in a prepared piano.
 Some experimental instruments are created from household items like a homemade mute for brass instruments such as bathtub plugs.
 Other experimental instruments are created from electronic spare parts, or by mixing acoustic instruments with electric components.